etienne-bechara/nestjs-orm/README.md

 Refer to `test` folder of this project for a full working example including:
 - Entities with several different column types
-- Entity relationships
+- Entity relationships including ManyToOne and ManyToMany
 - Service repository extension
-- Controller extension
+- Controller extension with CRUD functionality